-Let’s Learn, Enjoy and Preserve Our Beautiful Language Together!
+Let’s Learn, Enjoy and Revitalize Our Beautiful Heritage, Language and Culture Together!

 Tanisi.
 Acknowledging Our Respected Elders and Ancestors

 The Elder’s commitment to protecting and revitalizing the Nîhitho way of life is a gift beyond measure.
 The language they speak, the songs they share, and the values they uphold are a vital connection to our past.
-NHLC is honored to celebrate the vital role our Elders play in keeping our culture strong and vibrant.
-Ekosi, kinanaskomitinan!
+NNHLC is honoured to celebrate the vital role our Elders play in keeping our culture strong and vibrant.

-The NHLC is actively promoting language and culture throughout the Nisichawayasihk Cree Nation community – as seen in schools, teacher guides, billboards, websites and more.
-We strive to keep teachings alive.
-Below are just a few of the many teachings to immerse yourself in our vibrant Nîhetho culture, heritage and language:
+The NNHLC is actively promoting language and culture throughout the Nisichawayasihk Cree Nation community – as seen in our NCN schools, Nîhitho Storybook Series, teacher guides, billboards, Apps, websites and more.
+We strive to keep teachings thriving yet rooted in our traditions.
+Below are just a few samples of the many resources available to immerse yourself in our vibrant Nîhitho culture, heritage and language:

-The Nisicawayasihk Heritage, Language and Culture program (NHLC) plays a vital role in preserving and revitalizing our Nîhitho language, traditions, and cultural practices.
+The NNHLC plays a vital role in preserving and revitalizing our Nîhîthowîwin (language), traditions, and cultural practices.
 Its community-driven initiatives strengthen cultural identity and intergenerational knowledge transfer.
 Through Elder guidance, language programs, cultural camps, archival projects, and educational materials, the program works to reclaim and sustain our heritage.
 We also work to create connections between Elders, youth, and knowledge keepers, to help ensure that storytelling, and ceremonies continue to thrive for future generations.

 Cree Syllabics Chart

-Reading Cree syllabics involves understanding the relationship between the symbols and the sounds they represent.
+Reading Nîhitho (Cree) syllabics involves understanding the relationship between the symbols and the sounds they represent.
 Cree syllabics is a writing system where each character represents a syllable rather than an individual letter.

 • The shape of the symbol indicates the consonant sound.